muratk3n/thirdwave/en/tweets/2020/week17c.md

 ---

 Governor Fredo's brother...
 I guess the "illness" did not help ratings, so "he got better".
-Understood.
+Right on.

 "Chris Cuomo returns from his basement quarantine"